dsingley/testPKI/README.md

 ## Integration Testing

-testPKI can be used in integration tests along with [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) to provide server and client certificates.
+testPKI can be used in integration tests to provide server and client certificates for tested components and tools like [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver).

 ```java
 @Test